Financial Guarantee Surety Bond

 There is a third party in this contractual agreement, and that is the surety company which issues the bond to the principal.
 In the event that the principal fails to live up to payment obligations, those payments would be made by the surety company, following a claim against the bond by the obligee.
-The surety bonding company would then attempt to recover any lost funds by getting them from the principal, whose default led to the claim being made.
+According to CNA, The surety bonding company would then attempt to recover any lost funds by getting them from the principal, whose default led to the claim being made.
 Compensation owed to the surety bonding company can be for the entire amount of the financial guarantee surety bond, if that is the amount specified by a valid claim against the bond.

 How they are different